 Plot: Two American college students on a walking tour of Britain are attacked by a werewolf that none of the locals will admit exists – An American Werewolf in London

 Released: November 1981

-Perfectly blending comedy with horror, without either element taking away from the other is a difficult trick to master.
-An American Werewolf in London not only manages to combine these contrasting genres to great effect but went on to become an iconic film in the process, one that is still a pleasure to watch all these years later.
+Perfectly blending comedy with horror, without either element taking away from the other, is a hard trick to master.
+An American Werewolf in London not only combines these contrasting genres to great effect but became an iconic film in the process, one that is still a pleasure to watch all these years later.

 Coming in a time of video-nasties, it shouldn’t come as a surprise that the film is gory and frankly I’d be disappointed if it wasn’t given that it’s about a werewolf in the middle of London, It’s the comedy elements that take you by surprise, with humour being surprised throughout, yet always feeling natural and not injected into the plot.